One of the most beloved and enduring shows premiered on primetime television.

 James and Cassandra Cooper (Jason Bateman and Missy Francis) after

-their parents are killed in a wagon wreck.
+their parents were killed in a wagon wreck.

 after star Michael Landon left the series.
 This drama centered around the lives of